postgis/postgis-workshops/postgis-intro/sources/en/creating_db.rst

 PgAdmin
 -------

 PostgreSQL has a number of administrative front-ends.
 The primary one is `psql <http://www.postgresql.org/docs/current/static/app-psql.html>`_, a command-line tool for entering SQL queries.
 Another popular PostgreSQL front-end is the free and open source graphical tool `pgAdmin <http://www.pgadmin.org/>`_.
-All queries done in pgAdmin can also be done on the command line with ``psql``.
+All queries done in pgAdmin can also be done on the command line with ``psql``. pgAdmin also includes a geometry viewer you can use to spatial view PostGIS queries.

 #.
 Find pgAdmin and start it up.